-Trial on Phase 1 began in Kansas City on March 6, 2017, moved to the Federal Claims Court in Washington, DC on April 24, 2017, and concluded June 23, 2017.
-Over 90 witnesses testified over the course of 55 days of trial.
-Post-trial briefing is to be completed by mid-October with closing arguments to be held the week of November 13, 2017, in the Federal Courthouse in Kansas City, Missouri.
+Trial on Phase 1 began in the federal courthouse in Kansas City, Missouri on March 6, 2017, moved to the Federal Claims Court in Washington, DC on April 24, 2017, and recessed on June 23, 2017 for post-trial briefing and closing argument.
+Over 90 witnesses testified during 55 days of trial for the presentation of the evidence.
+Following the completion of post-trial briefing, closing arguments in the trial resumed in Kansas City the week of November 13, 2017 and concluded December 1, 2017.
+Trial lasted a total of 63 days.
 Judge Firestone’s ruling on Phase 1 is expected by the end of January 2018.
 The ruling in the case is expected to carry national significance, helping set precedent for “takings” cases by flooding.
 The validity of such cases was recognized by the U.S. Supreme Court in Arkansas Game and Fish Commission v.
 U.S., 133 S.Ct.
 511 (2012).

 This website is for informational purposes only, and intended for citizens and property owners who are interested in this pending action and/or concerned about the recurrent flooding in the Missouri River Basin since 2006.